Melbourne: Culture

 Established in 1861, the National Gallery of Victoria is Australia's oldest and largest art museum, and houses its collection across two sites: NGV International in Southbank and NGV Australia at Federation Square.
 Several art movements originated in Melbourne, most famously the Heidelberg School of impressionists, named after a suburb where they camped to paint en plein air in the 1880s.
 The Australian tonalists followed in the 1910s, some of whom founded Montsalvat in Eltham, Australia's oldest surviving art colony.
 Mid-century Melbourne became a stronghold of figurative modernism through the paintings of the Antipodeans and Angry Penguins; the latter group often met at a pastoral estate in Bulleen, now the Heide Museum of Modern Art.
 The city is also home to the Australian Centre for Contemporary Art, as well as numerous independent galleries and artist-run spaces.
-In the 2000s, street art proliferated in Melbourne, with Banksy saying its graffiti scene "leads the world", and "laneway galleries" becoming major tourist sites; Hosier Lane for example attracts more Instagram hashtags than some of the city's traditional destinations, like the Melbourne Zoo.
+In the 2000s, street art proliferated in Melbourne, with Banksy declaring that its graffiti scene "leads the world", and "laneway galleries" becoming major tourist sites; Hosier Lane, for example, attracts more Instagram hashtags than some of the city's traditional destinations, such as the Melbourne Zoo.
 Melbourne's many public artworks range from the Burke and Wills monument (1865) to the abstract sculpture Vault (1978), the latter a popular reference point amongst Melbourne designers.

 The Capitol, built in 1924, was Melbourne's first major picture palace.

 The oldest film in Australia's National Film and Sound Archive is of the 1896 Melbourne Cup.
 Melbourne filmmakers spurred Australia's first cinematic boom with The Story of the Kelly Gang (1906), shot a quarter century after bushranger Ned Kelly's execution at Old Melbourne Gaol, and since recognised as the world's first feature-length narrative film.
 Melbourne remained a world leader in film production until the mid-1910s, when several factors, including a ban on bushranger films, contributed to a decades-long decline of the industry.
 A notable film shot and set in Melbourne during this lull was On the Beach (1959).
-In the wake of the 1970s Australian Film Revival, many films have been shot and set in Melbourne, including Mad Max (1979), Romper Stomper (1992), Chopper (2000) and Animal Kingdom (2010).
+In the wake of the 1970s Australian Film Revival, many films have been shot and set in Melbourne, including Mad Max (1979), Romper Stomper (1992), Chopper (2000), and Animal Kingdom (2010).
 The Melbourne International Film Festival began in 1952 and is one of the world's oldest film festivals.
-The AACTA Awards, Australia's top screen awards, were inaugurated by the festival in 1958.
+The AACTA Awards, Australia's top screen awards, were inaugurated at the Melbourne International Film Festival in 1958.
 Docklands Studios Melbourne is the city's largest film and television studio complex and has attracted major international productions.
 Melbourne is also home to the ACMI, the Australian Centre for the Moving Image.